Novelty (locomotive): 2002 Restaging – The Television Programme

 For the Restaging, the replica of Novelty was too slow to meet the requirements of the original trials and did not complete the course.
 The maximum speed attained at any point was 17 mph, possibly because the main steam pipe from the boiler was restricting the flow to the cylinders.
-The valve gear was also set incorrectly (indicated by the odd noise of the exhaust beats).

-With all the obvious differences between the original and the replica, added to the fact that the locomotive crew used had only four days experience of operating the locomotive, it cannot be said that in this restaging of the trial the replica of Novelty gave the performance that the original could have achieved if more time had been made available in 1829.
+With all the obvious differences between the original and the replica, added to the fact that the locomotive crew used had only four days experience of operating the locomotive, it cannot be said that in this restaging of the trial the replica gave the performance that the original could have achieved if more time had been made available in 1829.

 Other locomotives named Novelty

 Excluding the original and the replicas, the following locomotives have carried the name Novelty: